 TASKS TO COMPLETE BEFORE THE SCHOOL-BASED AFFILIATION

 1. Complete Required Coursework

-Students must complete all basic courses required for the MA in CSD (Table 1, above) and all coursework required by PDE (Table 4, above).
-Also see Table 5, above, which lists all courses combined.
+Students must complete all basic courses required for the MA in SLP (Table 2, above) and all coursework required by PDE.
+Also see Table 3 (on the next page) lists all courses combined.